YinTat/yintat.github.io/_pages/background.md

 {% include base_path %}

-The background of this website consists of some equations, excerpt from some of my favourite papers.
+The background of this website consists of some equations, excerpt from some of my papers.

 ### $\phi(G) = O(k) \frac{\lambda_2}{\sqrt{\lambda_k}}$
-This is the first theory paper.
-Cheeger inequality is a fundamental result in spectral graph theory.
-This inequality is not tight in many graphs appear in practice.
+This is the my theory paper.
+Cheeger inequality is a fundamental result in spectral graph theory, but it is not tight in many graphs appear in practice.
 In the [paper](https://arxiv.org/abs/1301.5584), we refined the inequality and used it to provide theoretical justifications of spectral partitioning algorithm.

 ### $\min_{c\in\mathbb{R}^{E}}\|\mathbf{U}^{-1}(f-\mathbf{P}c)\|_{\infty}$
 I have been fascinated by the wide applicability of the maximum flow problem since undergraduate.
 In the [paper](https://arxiv.org/abs/1301.5584), we showed that one can solve the maximum flow problem on undirected graphs in almost linear time by "correctly" apply Frank Wolfe algorithm on the equation above.